 Introduction

-When introducing the use of continuous self-report to quantify subjective experiences, Levenson and colleagues (1983) underscored a persistent tension between experimental control and ecological validity: "Unfortunately, the demands associated with laboratory experimentation extract significant compromises that may escalate until the experimental context bears little relation to the natural [phenomena being studied]. (pg 587)" This same concern has motivated many social and affective neuroscience researchers interested in higher-order cognitive phenomena to use dynamic, feature-rich audio/video stimuli in their research (e.g., Chen et al., 2017; Hasson et al., 2004, 2008).
-These dynamic, feature-rich stimuli can more accurately reflect characteristics of real-world contexts relative to highly controlled studies (2020_DuPre, 2020_Hamilton, 2019_Sonkusare), which differ from real-world contexts in complexity (e.g., contain temporally-sensitive narrative structures, context, nuanced social interactions and emotional information) and cognitive demand (2020_Nastase).
-They induce strong subjective experiences (1996_Westermann), evoke vivid sensory representations, contain narrative structures, and provide contexts that mirror experiences in our own lives (2014_Goldberg; 2021_Saarimaki).
+When introducing the use of continuous self-report to quantify subjective experiences, Levenson and colleagues (1983) underscored a persistent tension between experimental control and ecological validity: "Unfortunately, the demands associated with laboratory experimentation extract significant compromises that may escalate until the experimental context bears little relation to the natural [phenomena being studied]. (pg 587)" This same concern has motivated many social and affective neuroscience researchers interested in higher-order cognitive phenomena to use dynamic, feature-rich audio/video stimuli in their research such as films or television episodes (e.g., Chen et al., 2017; Hasson et al., 2004, 2008).
+Relative to highly controlled studies, these dynamic, feature-rich stimuli can more accurately reflect characteristics of real-world contexts (2020_DuPre, 2020_Hamilton, 2019_Sonkusare) in terms of complexity (e.g., contain temporally-sensitive narrative structures, context, nuanced social interactions and emotional information) and cognitive demand (e.g., resolving ambiguities in narrative events, learning context, interpreting dynamic personal relationships and motivations) (2020_Nastase).
+They induce strong subjective experiences (1996_Westermann), evoke vivid sensory representations, contain narrative structures, and provide contexts that mirror events in our own lives (2014_Goldberg; 2021_Saarimaki).
 Furthermore, dynamic, feature-rich stimuli can be highly engaging and yield data that can be compared across subjects (1995_Gross; 2005_Hutcherson; 2022_Jaaskelainen).
-When participants passively engage with dynamic stimuli - or watch/listen without an explicitly defined goal - researchers can capture and find patterns within unrestricted neural dynamics (2020_Nastase).
+When participants passively engage with dynamic stimuli - or watch/listen without an explicitly defined goal - researchers can capture and find patterns within the unrestricted neural dynamics of a participant’s subjective experience (2020_Nastase).
 However, the inferences that can be made from this passive approach are somewhat limited.
-Without accurately extracting and reliably modeling both stimuli features (2020_Simony, 2020_Chang) and the subjective experiences of participants (2021_Saarimaki), researchers must assume or infer the presence (or absence) of higher-order cognitive phenomena.
+Without accurately extracting and reliably modeling both stimuli features (2020_Simony, 2020_Chang) and the subjective experiences of participants (2021_Saarimaki), researchers must assume or infer the presence (or absence) of higher-order cognitive phenomena like social evaluations or emotional reactions.
 Manual and automated annotation approaches (i.e., 2022_DeLaVega) solve some of the issues for documenting tangible stimuli features.
-However, standardizing the capture of subjective experiences is uniquely challenging and comparatively less developed (2022_Jaaskelainen).
+However, standardizing the capture of subjective experiences is uniquely challenging and comparatively less developed as a method (2022_Jaaskelainen).